Spain

 Hostels

-Like most European countries Spain is covered in hostels, and you should have no issue finding one wherever you go.
-Dorm beds will be around €15-25 in most of the country, but more in Barcelona.
-The difference in price between hostels and hotels isn’t as drastic as it is in some other countries, so they aren’t too necessary here.
+Like most European countries, Spain is covered in hostels, and you should have no issue finding one wherever you go.
+Dorm beds typically range from €15-25 throughout the country, but expect higher prices in Barcelona

 Hotels

-Spain is a huge tourist country, and thus has thousands of hotels!
-Thanks to all the budget travellers coming over from the UK, hotel prices are actually quite low.
-I was able to stay in a 4-star Malaga hotel with half-board for only €50 a night!
+Spain has a huge tourism industry, and thus has thousands of hotels!
+Catering to many budget travellers coming over from the UK, hotel prices tend to be quite affordable.
+I stayed in a 4-star hotel in Malaga with half-board for just €50 a night!

-You can expect to find cheap hotels for as low as €40 in most of the country, but this will be a lot more in Barcelona.
-The cheap hotels are catered to ‘package tourists’, so you can normally get good breakfast and dinner buffets included in the price.
+You can expect to find budget hotels for as low as €40 in most of the country, though prices are higher in Barcelona.
+The budget hotels often cater to ‘package tourists’, and may include a good breakfast and dinner buffet in the price.
 Prices will be the cheapest when booking a holiday package.

 Other Accommodation

 Airbnb is a popular option in Spain, and you can normally find some great deals on it.
-Another common thing to do is rent an entire villa.
-This is surprisingly cheap, and if you’re travelling in a group, it is fantastic value.
+Renting an entire villa is also a common and surprisingly affordable option, especially for groups.

-Camping is another option, and there are lots of campsites across the country.
+Camping is another option, and there are many campsites across the country.
 But due to the summer heat, I wouldn’t advise it.
 Maybe it’s something to do in the Costa Del Sol during the cooler months.

 Food